How does this medication work? What will it do for me?

 Each mL of injectable suspension contains 150 mg of anakinra.
 Nonmedicinal ingredients: disodium EDTA, polysorbate 80, sodium chloride, sodium citrate, and water for injection.

 How should I use this medication?

-The usual recommended dose of anakinra is 100 mg per day.
+For the treatment of rheumatoid arthritis, the usual recommended dose of anakinra is 100 mg per day.
 This medication is given by subcutaneous (under the skin) injection, usually in the back of the upper arms, the abdomen, or the upper thigh.
 The injection should be given at about the same time each day, but the site of injection should be different each day.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.